drlyngrc/Mobile-Computing/README.md

 ## Repository Structure

-- **/ProjectName**: Each folder contains a mobile app project with only the Java source files and layout XML files uploaded.
+- **/ProjectName**: Each folder contains a mobile app project with only the Java source files, layout XML files and other necessary files.

 ## Tools & Technologies